Communicating Between the Different Generations

 Despite these differences, people from varying generations must work together productively for the company to succeed.
 If they let their generational outlooks get in the way, the conflict will result.

 Use the following suggestions to overcome generational differences so everyone can get along:

 Know each other’s preferences

 In a nutshell, the Silent Generation and the Baby Boomers prefer face-to-face communication.
-They like consensus, and they expect everyone to respect authority.
+They like a consensus, and they expect everyone to respect authority.
 They don’t like conflict and will avoid it at all costs.

-Generation X and the Millennials love online meetings.
-They twitter each other and use e-mail the majority of the time.
+Generation X and Millennials love online meetings.
+They twitter to each other and use e-mail the majority of the time.
 They’re not afraid to confront others; they want their voices heard.
 They dislike being on teams and prefer to work alone.